DiAifU/react-native-draftjs-editor-test/README.md

 ## Prerequisites

+* An environment with React Native installed.
-The app was only tested on Android Nougat 7.1 API 25 in Simulator.
+* The app was only tested on Android Nougat 7.1 API 25 in Simulator.
-Some build steps are specific to windows platform.
-A comment will be added for others.

-This ReadMe will use yarn but npm also works.
+* This ReadMe will use yarn but npm also works.
+* The Linux / OS X specific commands haven't been tested but should be working.

 ## Installing